pawatsethaput/OpenBank/RBS-OBP-API-Sandbox.md

 During the OAuth login, the user of your app will be asked for a customer username/password.

-Here are example logins to test your App / OAuth flow:
+Here are some simulated customer logins to test your App / OAuth flow:

-    Robert
-    username : robert.r.c@example.com
+    Robert, married, retired 63, no mortgage runs a charity has savings. username : robert.r.c@example.com
     password : e9470e20

-    Susan
-    username : susan.r.c@example.com
+    Susan 39 single mum of two  works a admin job.
+Rents. username : susan.r.c@example.com
     password : e00ef2ca

-    Anil
-    username : anil.r.c@example.com
+    Anil, single 21 has his own business, owns a house, nice car and disposable income. username : anil.r.c@example.com
     password : 40f2a819

-    Ellie
-    username : ellie.r.c@example.com
+    Ellie 26, works in retail, married.
+Husband has good job.
+Her money is all for luxuries. username : ellie.r.c@example.com
     password : f92b9eb4